saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-14-junos-proxy-minion-saltstack.md

 image: /img/salt_stack_logo.jpg
 ---

-To be able control devices that cannot run standard salt-minion software, we turn to proxy minions in SaltStack.
-The proxy minion is a process that Salt controls as a minion.
+To enable SaltStack to control devices that cannot run standard salt-minion software, we turn to proxy minions.
+The proxy minion is a process that Salt controls as if it is a minion.
 In turn, the proxy minion controls a device through API or CLI commands.

-Software for these proxy minions does not come from Salt directly.
-When we want to have SaltStack control Juniper devices, we can choose from the following proxy minion software: `netmiko`, `napalm` and `junos`.
+When we want to have SaltStack control Juniper devices, we can choose from the following proxy minion software: `netmiko`, `napalm` or `junos`.

-This article is about the Junos proxy minion and the focus is on using the standard functions that the minion provides you with.
+This article is about the <b>Junos</b> proxy minion and the focus is on using the standard functions that the minion provides you with.

 Juniper proxy minion background
 ===============================

 The `Junos` proxy minion is leveraging the <b>PyEZ</b> library to communicate with the Junos API over NETCONF.
-From the PyEZ developer guide: `Junos PyEZ is a microframework for Python that enables you to manage and automate devices running the Junos operating system (Junos OS)`.
+Junos PyEZ is `a microframework for Python that enables you to manage and automate devices running the Junos operating system (Junos OS)` (From the PyEZ developer guide).

-If you have worked with PyEZ before, the execution module should read as something that contains a lot of familiarities: `https://github.com/saltstack/salt/blob/develop/salt/modules/junos.py`
+If you have worked with PyEZ before, the execution module should read as something that contains a lot of familiarities: `https://github.com/saltstack/salt/blob/develop/salt/modules/junos.py` It provides you with a lot of functions that will see you through the basics getting things done.

-Dependencies: junos-eznc, jxmlease
+( Listed at the top of this module are the two main dependencies: junos-eznc, jxmlease )

 Setting up the proxy minion
 ===========================

 Setting up the proxy minion requires that you create a file for the proxy mininon, where you specify the connection details.
-Using `cat /srv/pillar/dar01_dal05_lab03.sls ` to check the file used for this article gives us the following:
+To check the file we use for the proxy minion in our example, we use `cat /srv/pillar/dar01_dal05_lab03.sls `:

 ```yaml
 proxy: